summoningshells/mirage/README.md

 ## Limitations
-- Works only for a single organisation since its my use-case and the multi organisations api operations are hell D: (rate limits are too strong)
+- Works only for a single organisation since its my use-case and the multi organisations api operations are too restricted API wise
 - inputing the api every time you use the app can be a bit cumbersome

 ## License